toradex/ecos-colibri-vf61-servo-control/README.rst

 Shared memory is the simplest way of inter-core communication.
 Cortex-M4 has free access to the entire memory map (including DDR where Linux will be loaded), so the user space application has to write to given address to transfer data.
 In the current implementation the order code is placed at ``0x8F9FFFF8``.
-The ``IOreg`` utility can be used on the Linux side, which should be available in your Colibri VF61 Linux distribution.
+The ``devmem2`` utility can be used on the Linux side, which should be available in your Colibri VF61 Linux distribution.
 The following example sends a single order from the Cortex-A Linux user space to eCos running on the Cortex-M core.

 .. code-block:: bash